 McKinsey & Company predicts 4-6.5% returns for US and European stocks and 0-2% for bonds over the next 20 years.

 Earnings multiples simply don’t have room to run much further, so we’ll be constrained by actual corporate earnings growth rates and possibly have them offset by mild or moderate declines in earnings multiples.

-Plus, we are 8 years into the fourth longest economic expansion and bull market in US history.
+Plus, we are ten years into the second longest economic expansion and bull market in US history.
 The longer we go, the odds move against us in terms of sustaining this without an economic recession and valuation correction.
-And when that correction happens, the pension funding gap will widen even more, in line with Moody’s negative scenario of a 59% increase in 2 years.
+And when that correction happens, the pension funding gap will widen even more.

-$4 trillion in pension liabilities divided by the 127 million full-time US workers is over $30,000 per worker.
-If that figure jumps to $6 trillion, then we’re looking at a per-worker figure that exceeds $45,000.
+Four trillion dollars in pension liabilities divided by the 127 million full-time US workers is over $30,000 per worker.
+At $6 trillion, then we’re looking at a per-worker figure that exceeds $45,000.
 The tax burden to correct this without major pension cuts would be huge.